Rahmanism/react-base/README.md

-# GeoLinks Project - Front-end
+# React-Base Project - Front-end

 ![version](https://img.shields.io/badge/version-0.1.0.1-green.svg)

-**GeoLinks** is a project for managing spots of fiber optic network on a map.
-This is a front-end project for **GeoLinks** deployed using ReactJS and MUI.
+**React-Base** is a base project for my other projects.
+It's a simple admin panel deployed using ReactJS and MUI.

 - [How To Run](#how-to-run)
 - [Links](#links)